Don’t you wish you knew the right way to message senior executives on LinkedIn?

 Unfortunately everyone is in on this open secret.
 Everyone is try to network their way in.
 This means that high ranking people like James get a ton of cold messages on LinkedIn from jobseekers.

-90% of the messages are complete strangers asking to meet James for coffee.
+90% of the messages are complete strangers asking to meet James for coffee, right off the bat!

 James of course, ignores every single one of those messages.
 He’s a busy senior executive at a fund.
 His workload is heavy enough as it is.
 He doesn’t have time to entertain coffee chats from complete strangers.